John von Neumann: Quantum mechanics

-Von Neumann was the first to establish a rigorous mathematical framework for quantum mechanics, known as the Dirac–von Neumann axioms, in his widely influential 1932 work Mathematical Foundations of Quantum Mechanics.
+Von Neumann was the first to establish a rigorous mathematical framework for quantum mechanics, known as the Dirac–von Neumann axioms, in his influential 1932 work Mathematical Foundations of Quantum Mechanics.
 After having completed the axiomatization of set theory, he began to confront the axiomatization of quantum mechanics.
 He realized in 1926 that a state of a quantum system could be represented by a point in a (complex) Hilbert space that, in general, could be infinite-dimensional even for a single particle.
 In this formalism of quantum mechanics, observable quantities such as position or momentum are represented as linear operators acting on the Hilbert space associated with the quantum system.

 The physics of quantum mechanics was thereby reduced to the mathematics of Hilbert spaces and linear operators acting on them.
 For example, the uncertainty principle, according to which the determination of the position of a particle prevents the determination of its momentum and vice versa, is translated into the non-commutativity of the two corresponding operators.
 This new mathematical formulation included as special cases the formulations of both Heisenberg and Schrödinger.
-When Heisenberg was informed von Neumann had clarified the difference between an unbounded operator that was a self-adjoint operator and one that was merely symmetric, Heisenberg replied "Eh?
-What is the difference?"

-Von Neumann's abstract treatment permitted him also to confront the foundational issue of determinism versus non-determinism, and in the book he presented a proof that the statistical results of quantum mechanics could not possibly be averages of an underlying set of determined "hidden variables," as in classical statistical mechanics.
+Von Neumann's abstract treatment permitted him to confront the foundational issue of determinism versus non-determinism, and in the book he presented a proof that the statistical results of quantum mechanics could not possibly be averages of an underlying set of determined "hidden variables", as in classical statistical mechanics.
 In 1935, Grete Hermann published a paper arguing that the proof contained a conceptual error and was therefore invalid.
 Hermann's work was largely ignored until after John S. Bell made essentially the same argument in 1966.
 In 2010, Jeffrey Bub argued that Bell had misconstrued von Neumann's proof, and pointed out that the proof, though not valid for all hidden variable theories, does rule out a well-defined and important subset.
 Bub also suggests that von Neumann was aware of this limitation and did not claim that his proof completely ruled out hidden variable theories.
 The validity of Bub's argument is, in turn, disputed.
-In any case, Gleason's theorem of 1957 fills the gaps in von Neumann's approach.
+Gleason's theorem of 1957 provided an argument against hidden variables along the lines of von Neumann's, but founded on assumptions seen as better motivated and more physically meaningful.